tuva-health/docs/docs/knowledge-base/risk-adjustment/cms-hccs.md

 The snapshot tables are a "look back in time."
 You can use these tables to see the historical runs of the mart.
 This is helpful when you want to run multiple payment years to compare and trend.
+Snapshots are disabled by default.
+To enable them, add the variable `snapshots_enabled: true` to your dbt_project.yml file.

 ## References
 * https://www.milliman.com/en/insight/medicare-advantage-and-the-encounter-data-processing-system-be-prepared